ELHaRaEL/OpenVPN-Kill_Switch-IPTables/README.md

 # OpenVPN-Kill_Switch-IPTables
 Automatic kill switch using Iptables with OpenVPN

-Full kill switch where when enabled only one group can make any connection via VPN only.
+Full kill switch where when enabled only root can make any connection to VPN server only.

-If the tunnel closes or crashes, even root cannot create the tunnel or any connection because only one group can connect using only OPENVPN, connecting only to the IP and PORT needed to operate the tunnel.
+If the tunnel closes or crashes, only root can create the tunnel and connecting only to the IP and PORT needed to operate the tunnel.

 # What does the script do?